-A script for a short comedy that meets the criteria for a Substantial Work and is submitted to the VU Collection under the category of Original Creative Works (COO-2) 1 base points Publication by a recognised international outlet - NO No multiplier Rigorous peer review in commissioning the work - YES (multiplier of 2.0) X 2.0 2.0 Total Points
+A choreographic work that meets the criteria for a Substantial Work and is submitted to the VU Collection under the category of Dance (CLD-2) 1 base points Publication by a recognised international outlet - NO No multiplier Rigorous peer review in commissioning the work - YES (multiplier of 2.0) X 2.0 2.0 Total Points

-Research Contribution (field, context, research questions addressed, innovation, new knowledge)
+Research Background (field, context, research questions addressed) This script for a short comedy film crosses the disciplines of Creative Writing (FoR 1904) and Cultural Studies (FoR 2002).
+Using a fly-on-the-wall mockumentary style that echoes the geographically relevant 1997 film Year of the Dogs, it explores the role of community level sports clubs in shaping, changing, and maintaining the local communities we live in.

-This script for a short comedy film crosses the disciplines of Creative Writing (FoR 1904) and Cultural Studies (FoR 2002).
-Using a fly-on-the-wall mockumentary style that echoes the geographically relevant 1997 film Year of the Dogs, it explores the role of community level sports clubs in shaping, changing, and maintaining the local communities we live in, an aspect of life in Melbourne's West that has not previously been covered by scholarly or creative research work.
+The perspective of the film covers an aspect of life in Melbourne's West that has not previously been covered by scholarly or creative research work.
 It casts new light on the complex ideological tensions between those club participants who want sport to be a vehicle for other social aims and those who want to maintain it as an end in itself.
 In taking this approach it finds new ground to develop VU's research focuses on Melbourne's West and on sport exercise and active living.

-Research Scale (how the work fits the classification - major, substantial, or minor - that you have assigned it to)
+Research Scale (how the work fits the classification - Major, Substantial, Minor) Substantial